conversejs/converse.js/docs/source/configuration.rst

             console.log('Bare buddy JID is', data.model.get('jid'));
             // ...
 Third-party library code ...
         });
-* *clear*:
-    Provides a button for clearing messages from a chatbox.
 * *emoji*:
     Enables rendering of emoji and provides a toolbar button for choosing them.
 * *toggle_occupants*: